Maria Eduarda Shows Off Major Cleavage In New Snapshot On Instagram

-Brazilian fitness model Maria Eduarda took to her Instagram page on Sunday and posted a hot picture of herself to wow her 800,000-plus fans.
+Brazilian fitness model Maria Eduarda took to her Instagram page on Sunday to post a hot picture of herself that wowed her 800,000-plus fans.

 In the snap, Maria could be seen rocking a mustard-colored, skintight suede dress that featured spaghetti straps, a low-cut neckline, and a zipper on the front.
 The risqué ensemble allowed her to flaunt an ample amount of cleavage.

 She appeared to have applied a full face of makeup to complement her sexy attire.
 It looked like she wore a dewy foundation that gave her face an illuminating look.
 She seemingly dusted her cheeks with a coral blush, opted for a red lipstick combined with a slick of gloss, brown eyeshadow, and a stroke of mascara.
-She appeared to have finished her cosmetic application off with well-defined eyebrows.
+She appeared to have finished her cosmetic application with well-defined eyebrows.

-Maria wore her raven-colored tresses down and let her locks cascade over her back, shoulder and ample bosom.
+Maria wore her raven-colored tresses down and let her locks cascade over her back, shoulder, and ample bosom.
 She also let a few strands of hair fall over her face.

 To strike a pose, she could be seen standing in a room.
 Some doors could be seen in the background, together with a blue pendant light that hung from the ceiling.
 She tilted her head, held her hand behind her neck, seductively parted her lips, and gazed straight at the camera.

-Knowing that a picture is worth a thousand words, she didn’t use a caption.
-Within 12 hours of going live, and as of the writing of this article, the snap has garnered more than 19,000 likes.
-In addition to that, many of Maria’s fans also flocked to the comments section and posted above 300 messages in which they praised her amazing figure and beautiful looks.
+Within 12 hours, the snap had garnered more than 19,000 likes.
+Many of Maria’s fans also flocked to the comments section, leaving over 300 messages praising her amazing figure and beautiful looks.

 “You are very, very stylish and beautiful.
-I love you,” one of her fans commented on the snap, adding multiple heart-eyed emoji.
+I love you,” one of her fans commented, adding multiple heart-eyed emoji to their response.

 “The hottest model on the planet.
-You have such beautiful eyes, baby!” another user chimed in.
+You have such beautiful eyes, baby!” chimed in another user.

 “Wow, lovely lady!
 You are always so perfect, elegant and beautiful!” a third admirer remarked.

 “Amazing body.
 I can’t take my eyes off this picture!
-Simply stunning!” a fourth follower wrote.
+Simply stunning!” wrote a fourth follower.

-Apart from her regular followers, the picture was also liked by some other models and Instagram influencers including, Lily Adrianne and Jackie Janzer.
+Apart from her regular followers, the picture was also liked by some other models and Instagram influencers, including Lily Adrianne and Jackie Janzer.

 Other fans posted words and phrases like “goddess,” “marry me,” and “breathtaking beauty” to express their admiration for the hottie.

 Maria teases her fans with her skin-baring photos quite often.
 As The Inquisitr previously noted, she shared a hot pic a while ago in which she could be seen rocking a black bra that she teamed with a pair of black fishnet tights.
-She ditched undergarments and showed off her peachy posterior through the lacy fabric of her sexy tights.
+For that shot, she ditched undergarments and showed off her peachy posterior through the lacy fabric of her sexy tights.